manateeit/rools/package-tools/DEVELOPER_GUIDE.md

-# Cline Rules Package Developer Guide
+ # Roo Code Memory Bank Package Developer Guide

-This guide provides detailed instructions for developers working with the Cline Rules packages for both NPM and NuGet ecosystems.
+This guide provides detailed instructions for developers working with the Roo Code Memory Bank packages for both NPM and NuGet ecosystems.

 ## Table of Contents